The 20 Best Cystic Fibrosis Doctors Near Me in Maryland, US

 English

 Dr. Sarath Raju is an instructor of medicine at the Johns Hopkins University School of Medicine.
 His areas of clinical expertise include obstructive lung diseases (asthma, chronic obstructive pulmonary disease), chronic lung disease in persons living with HIV, and critical care medicine.
 Dr. Raju earned his M.D. from Rush Medical College.
 He completed his residency at Johns Hopkins, where he also performed a fellowship in pulmonary and critical care medicine.
 He previously served as an Assistant Chief of Service for the Osler Medical Housestaff Training Program at Johns Hopkins.
 Dr. Raju joined the Johns Hopkins faculty in 2020, and is supported by the NIH to conduct research investigating the intersection of HIV, environmental exposures, and lung health.
 Dr. Raju is rated as an Advanced provider by MediFind in the treatment of Cystic Fibrosis.
-His top areas of expertise are Chronic Obstructive Pulmonary Disease (COPD), Bronchogenic Cyst, Lung Metastases, Bronchitis, and Endoscopy.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Chronic Obstructive Pulmonary Disease (COPD), Bronchogenic Cyst, Lung Metastases, Bronchitis, and Endoscopy.
+Dr. Raju is board certified in American Board Of Internal Medicine.

 Advanced in Cystic Fibrosis